Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-So I think that every single parent probably in the world today is worried or concerned about their children's screen time.
-The problem today is that it's such a conflict within the family.
-It's the number one conflict, source of conflict between teenagers, kids, and their parents.
 What we want to do is we want to change that.
-And instead of conflict, make this something that people can do together, make that a collaboration.
-And so growth would be a lot easier if families got involved because we would be able to make sure that we get one person in the family and then everyone else in the family follows soon.
-And that's something that we're working on.
+Instead of conflict, make this something that people can do together.
+Make that a collaboration.
+Growth would be a lot easier if families got involved.
+Because we would be able to make sure that we get one person in the family, and then everyone else in the family follows soon.
+That's something that we're working on.

 David Barnard: